About Us

 Building the Solution

-Started developing HackHQ based on years of firsthand experience.
-Not another generic event platform, but something purpose-built for the specific workflows hackathon organizers actually use: unified data management, flexible judge access, and real-time collaboration.
+Started developing HackHQ based on years of experience across corporate and university events.
+Not another generic event platform, but something purpose-built for all hackathon organizers who want to focus on impact: unified data management, flexible judge access, real-time collaboration, and zero-friction participation.

 Looking Ahead